 Dr. Roman J. Miller is the Daniel B. Suter Endowed Professor of Biology and the Director of the MA in Biomedicine program at Eastern Mennonite University, Harrisonburg, VA where he has taught courses in physiology, anatomy, developmental biology, animal science, bioethics, and philosophy of science for the past thirty years.
 Roman received his Ph.D. in biomedical science from Kent State University, Kent, Ohio and completed a post-doctoral research program at West Virginia University, Morgantown, WV, prior to teaching at EMU.

 Roman is married to Dr. Elva (Bowman) Miller a retired optometrist.
-The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising and enjoying their family, as well as a flock of Barbados Blackbelly sheep, AKC registered collie puppies, and horses.
-The Millers enjoy reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
+The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising organically certified blueberries and a flock of registered Barbados Blackbelly sheep.
+The Millers enjoy reading, gardening, horticulture, traveling, fishing, and working on their farm.
 They are active members at Dayton Mennonite Church, Dayton, Virginia.